Creating a new Internal Communication

 Image

-Displayed if you select Image or Image Click Through as the Detail Type.
+Displays if you select Image or Image Click Through as the Detail Type.

 Choose File button